codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 ### Create Project Folder

-Next, let’s create a folder to house our application’s source code.
+Let’s create a folder to house our application’s source code.
 Run the commands below in the terminal to create the folder and navigate into it.

 ```
 mkdir flask-htmx